Solar Eclipse Hanging Art

 During a total solar eclipse, the Moon covers the Sun in stages.
 First contact happens when the Moon’s shadow first starts to appear, covering a small portion of the Sun.
 The moments right before and after totality are known as second and third contact.
 In both these stages, the Moon moves in position to completely cover the Sun, except for a sliver of bright light on the edge that resembles a diamond ring.

 When the Moon completely blocks the view of the Sun from Earth it is called totality.
 During a total solar eclipse, the Sun’s outer atmosphere, called the corona, is visible from behind the edges of the Moon.
-After third contact, the Moon’s shadow begins to leave the Sun, until the final moment of the eclipse that is called the fourth contact.
+After third contact, the Sun begins to reappear from behind the Moon until the final moment of the eclipse that is called the fourth contact.

 When viewing an eclipse, it’s important to wear protective eyewear.
 NEVER look directly at the Sun during an eclipse.